Go Back

 Elevated fire risk in Florida ahead of rain

-Ahead of the rain this weekend, an elevated wildfire risk will be in effect over a large portion of the peninsula on Thursday, perhaps extending to Friday and Saturday in some areas.
+Ahead of the rain this weekend, an elevated wildfire risk will be in effect over a large portion of the peninsula on Friday and across portions of South Florida on Saturday.
 Those enjoying or working in the outdoors are urged to be especially careful with open flames, power equipment and any situation that can produce sparks or burning embers.

 This setup, featuring an area of low pressure tracking eastward along the I-10 corridor, has the potential to produce severe thunderstorms from Friday to Saturday night along the immediate upper Gulf Coast.